dekoza/mtgpl/docs/_sources/INV.rst.txt

 :mtgtip:`Prohibit<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/d/0daa5458-2a97-40d0-b18d-2381a7a68ee1.jpg?1562897807|https://scryfall.com/card/inv/67/prohibit?utm_source=api>`
    Kicker |mana_2| (You may pay an additional |mana_2| as you cast this spell.)

-   Counter target spell if its converted mana cost is 2 or less.
-If this spell was kicked, counter that spell if its converted mana cost is 4 or less instead.
+   Counter target spell if its mana value is 2 or less.
+If this spell was kicked, counter that spell if its mana value is 4 or less instead.

 :mtgtip:`Psychic Battle<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/7/8758ca24-e613-43bf-be58-4cf557f82d0c.jpg?1562922363|https://scryfall.com/card/inv/68/psychic-battle?utm_source=api>`
    Whenever a player chooses one or more targets, each player reveals the top card of their library.
-The player who reveals the card with the highest converted mana cost may change the target or targets.
-If two or more cards are tied for highest cost, the target or targets remain unchanged.
+The player who reveals the card with the highest mana value may change the target or targets.
+If two or more cards are tied for highest, the target or targets remain unchanged.
 Changing targets this way doesn't trigger abilities of permanents named Psychic Battle.

 :mtgtip:`Rainbow Crow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/e/7e622ad2-473f-489e-b4cf-bbdcc44d0cde.jpg?1562920499|https://scryfall.com/card/inv/69/rainbow-crow?utm_source=api>`